 Rocket Lab successfully landed the Electron booster via parachute as part of the 'Return to Sender' launch.Result: Successful Parachute Landing landing at Pacific.

-Rocket Lab says its attempt to recover the first stage from an Electron launch was a “complete success,” but it still has work to do before reusing it.
+Rocket Lab says its attempt to recover the first stage from its latest Electron launch was a “complete success,” but that the company still has work to do before it’s ready to attempt to reuse the stage.

 Rocket Lab launched its Electron rocket Nov.
 19, placing nearly 30 smallsats in orbit while making its first attempt to recover the rocket’s first stage.